The-Foreigners/The-Foreigners.github.io/objectives.md

 - Determine where to next?
 Review map notations.
   - Defend small towns enroute of the invaders from raiding parties.
   - Meet with Gen. Felix?
-  - Send refugees further east than Brindol?
-"We hope to stop the invasion there, but everyone must be prepared."

 - Craft duplicate of phylactery
-  - Use divination spells to determine if it is real.
-  - Send to Ghostlord with one of his minions, get him to quit the war.
+  - Send to Ghostlord with one of his minions, get him to withdrawl his forces from Elsir Vale.
   - Track with 'Detect Magic'/'Locate Object'.

 - Business: